yudizhangzyd/CClust/README.md

 #### read\_fastq

-`read_fastq` obtains amplicon datasets from a fastq file, extract and return a list of data information: reads, quality scores and dimension of data.
+`read_fastq` obtains NGS datasets from a fastq file, extract and return a list of data information: reads, quality scores and dimension of data.

+#### read\_fasta

+`read_fasta` obtains NGS datasets from a fasta file, extract and return a list of data information: reads and dimension of data.

 #### simulator